-The Hotel Imperial Vienna is among the city’s most famous historical hotels.
+The Hotel Imperial Vienna is among the city’s most famous historic hotels.
 The afternoon tea is served on Saturdays from October to April, which makes quite easy to miss (not that you should!).
 Let’s see why you ought to go:

 The Setting ★★★★★

 The Imperial Vienna sits on the Kärntner Ring, right behind the Muskiverein which is the home of the Vienna Philharmonic.
 The location doesn’t get much better than this, as you are just a stroll away from 80% of the city’s main attractions (Karlskirche, Stadtoper, Hofburg Palace…).

 This neo-classical building was one of the many Palais lining up the Ringstrasse as part of Prince von Württemberg’s grand construction projects.
 The palace opened up in 1863 and was converted into a luxury hotel 10 years later.
 It has always been at the forefront of Viennese society, mainly from a cultural and musical standpoint.
 World-renowned musicians such as Brahms, Wagner, Mahler and Bruckner were all regular guests of the hotel as they were basically a minute away from their place of business.
 It served as the post-World-War 2 headquarters of the Russian administration for 10 years until it reopened as a luxury hotel, hosting heads of state (the Queen of England), celebrities and classical music stars.